ccbrown/poe-go/README.md

 ## Versioning

-There won't be any *major* breaking changes to the library, but stash and item fields may change from time to time.
-It should be extremely infrequent, but if your build breaks after downloading a new version of this library, don't worry; you probably just need to change some names or make some minor changes that are for the better anyways.
+This library is currently unversioned.
+There will never be any major breaking changes to the library, but stash and item fields may occasionally change to maintain accuracy and compatibility with the PoE API.

+## License

+This source is released under the MIT license (see the LICENSE file).